wvdijk/view-article-history/README.md

 Check NRC articles for Wordpress edits.

 # Todo
-Integrate with Edit in Honk
+Edit in Honk added.
+Adapted from the bookmarklet.
+Untested.